jarvelov/vue-form-json-schema/docs/api/ui-schema/field/display-options.md

       children: [{
         component: 'div',
         displayOptions: {
-          // Here we set to use only the value of the firstName model
+          // Here we set to use the firstName model as the value to evaluate the schema against
           model: 'firstName',
           schema: {
             type: 'string',